-Agnes is a founder of Australian Sickle Cell Advocacy.
+Agnes is the founder of Australian Sickle Cell Advocacy.
 In 2009 their youngest child was diagnosed with Sickle Cell Disease (SCD).
 In 2014, Agnes and Preston started the SCD Facebook page to support other people affected by this disease.
 The group was formally registered as a not for profit association in October 2018.
 Agnes is a Registered Nurse after returning to University in 2012 to specifically study nursing so that she could understand SCD and what their child was going through.
 Agnes also has a bachelor’s degree in Business with experiences in the taxation and banking industries.
 Agnes’ passion is to support programs and initiatives that enhance people from disadvantaged backgrounds.
 She also volunteers her time to different projects which raise funds to support scientific research.
-In her spare time, Agnes enjoys watching movies and traveling.
+In her spare time, Agnes enjoys watching movies, listening to music and traveling.

 Joseph is a Fellow of the Association of Chartered Certified Accountants